Frequently Asked Questions about

 very noticeably, totally lost all interest in anything to do with the automotive world.
 I

 didn't “decide” to have this happen… it just happened.
 It was like the channel on a TV

 just changed while I was watching a program that up until that moment was everything

-I had lived for… and I was left with a total understanding of what had happened, and why, and no desire whatsoever to try to change the channel back.
+and no desire whatsoever to try to change the channel back.
 I knew that even if I had tried to change the channel back… the program wouldn’t be there.
 I gave notice the next day that I was quitting, and from that moment on I just simply went about my life with very different interests and focus.